dribdat/dribdat/README.md

 # Quickstart

-This project can be deployed to any server capable of serving Python applications, and is set up for fast deployment using [Docker](https://github.com/dribdat/dribdat/blob/main/docs/DEPLOY.md#with-docker).
+This project can be deployed to any server capable of serving Python applications, and is set up for fast deployment using [Ansible or Docker](https://dribdat.cc/deploy).
 The first user that registers becomes an admin, so don't delay!

 If you would like to run dribdat on any other cloud or local machine, there are additional instructions in the [Deployment guide](https://docs.dribdat.cc/deploy/).
-Information on contributing and extending dribdat can be found in the [Developer guide](https://docs.dribdat.cc/contribute/), which includes API documentation and more.
+Information on contributing and extending dribdat can be found in the [Contributors guide](https://docs.dribdat.cc/contribute/), which includes API documentation, and other details.

 See also **[backboard](https://github.com/dribdat/backboard)**, a sample responsive web application, and our **[dridbot](https://github.com/dribdat/dridbot)** chat client, which both demonstrate reuse of the dribdat API.